Islam and music: Music and Islamic law

-"Attacks on offending objects are a ubiquitous theme ...
+Attacks on offending objects are a ubiquitous theme ...
 There are, for example, chess-boards to be overturned, supposedly sacred trees to be cut down and decorative images to destroy or deface ...
 But the targets that are mentioned again and again are liquor and musical instruments.
-(An exception was sometimes made for tambourines which were used to announce marriages)."
+(An exception was sometimes made for tambourines which were used to announce marriages).

 Prohibitions of music are rare or non-existent in majority-Muslim states since the coming to power of Muhammad bin Salman in Saudi Arabia, but have often been enforced where Islamist insurgents have gained power – in Afghanistan under Taliban rule; and at least as of January 2013, "across much of the two-thirds of Mali ... controlled by Islamic rebel groups".

+According to the grand mufti of the Al-Azhar University, there is nothing in the Islamic reports prohibiting music:the traditions (ahadith) used by those who consider music to be haram, if we accept them to be authentic, their meaning is always qualified (muqayyad) by the fact that they mention that type of music which is accompanied by immoral acts, alcohol consumption, fornication, and other vices.
+In fact, we do not know of any hadith condemning music that has not mentioned these vices. and that music was played by the sahaba and Tabi'un:It has been reported from the Prophet and many of his companions (sahaba), their successors (tabiun), the great leaders of the schools of law and jurisprudence that they used to listen to and attend musical events which were not accompanied by vices or prohibited acts.
+This is the view held by many of the scholars of Islamic jurisprudence (fuqaha).
+Their fatwa concluded that listening to musical instruments cannot be considered haram simply because they have a melody and sound.
+However, it only becomes haram for a person to listen to them when they become a tool to incite people towards immoral and prohibited behaviour or when they prevent a person from fulfilling his obligatory religious duties.

 Varieties of opinion

 There is a fairly wide difference of opinion over what exceptions can be made to the prohibition on music.
-Examples of what is allowed include: vocals but not instruments; vocals but only if the audience is of the same gender; vocals and drums, or vocals and traditional one sided drum and tambourine, but no other instruments; any kind of music provided it is not passionate, sexually suggestive, or has lyrics in violation of Islam.
+Examples of what is allowed include: vocals but not instruments; vocals but only if the audience is of the same sex; vocals and drums, or vocals and traditional one sided drum and tambourine, but no other instruments; any kind of music provided it is not passionate, sexually suggestive, or has lyrics in violation of Islamic principles.